– Tim O’Shea

 pretending the present regime has not benefited from every program that came out of 9/11

-To pretend to be what you are not: dissimulation.
+To pretend not to be what you are: dissimulation.

 A third tool necessary to media in order to keep the public from thinking too much is distraction.
 Bread and circuses worked for Caesar in old Rome.
+Marie Antoinette offered cake when there was no bread.
 The people need to be kept quiet while the small group in power carries out its agenda, which always involves fortifying its own position.

 Virtually all new policies of the regimes since 9/11 may be explained by plugging in one of four beneficiaries: